Millar Watt with an illustration for Sphere,

 Advertising and illustration work post-WWII increased when Millar gave up drawing POP.

-Rookery Farm.
 Both Millar and Amy found their neighbour’s farm buildings and the Vale of ancient trees a compelling study in paint.
-This painting in the Public Collection
+Public Collection.

 Millar’s illustrations for the Robin Hood adventure books of the 1950s are widely used to date, in licensing sales worldwide.